How To Color Block Your Outfit In Winter — Even If You're A Minimalist

 Color Block Outfits For Winter: A Textured Color Story

-A futuristic metallic trouser, chunky knitted sweater, and satin shoes shoe the power of playing with different textures.
+A futuristic metallic trouser, chunky knitted sweater, and satin shoes show the power of playing with different textures.
 Colors in the same family feel instantly distinct.

 Color Block Outfits For Winter: Highlighter Tights